-The Renewal Corporation will, provide notice of road closures to the Klamath County sheriff, BLM, and Siskiyou County sheriff to coordinate any emergency service routes as necessary.
-The Renewal Corporation will place warning signs at all existing recreation facilities informing users of the closure.
+The Renewal Corporation will provide notice of road closures to the Klamath County sheriff, BLM, and Siskiyou County sheriff to coordinate any emergency service routes as necessary.
+The Renewal Corporation will place warning signs at all existing recreation facilities informing users of the closure, which will be posted in English, Spanish and Hmong.
 The content of these signs will describe the dangers associated with the altered reservoir landscape after the drawdown, including the potential collapse of unstable slopes, ongoing deconstruction activities, and potentially dangerous debris that could be encountered.
+In addition, the signs will explain that dam removal and reservoir drawdown will change fish availability as species shift from lakedwelling panfish to riverine species, changes in gear required to catch riverine fish, and the seasonality of anadromous fish.

 Signs will direct visitors to stay out of areas that are fenced off or currently closed.
 Additional text that briefly describes the efforts, goals, and outcomes of the Proposed Action and a contact number for questions and potential concerns will also be supplied.
-Details on signage location and content and/or floating barriers pertaining to deconstruction activities will be further described in the Construction Management Plan.
+Details on signage location and content and/or floating barriers pertaining to deconstruction activities will be further described in the Construction Management Plan and Health and Safety Plan.

 Public access will be allowed upon completion of dam decommissioning activities.
-The Renewal Corporation will provide the schedule for this access through outreach to stakeholder group(s), the Renewal Corporation website, and signage.
+The Renewal Corporation will provide the schedule for this access through outreach to stakeholder group(s), the Renewal Corporation website, and signage in English, Spanish and Hmong.
 Whitewater boating will not be allowed in the newly created free flowing reaches until the Renewal Corporation has surveyed the reaches post deconstruction and determined that boating access is safe from deconstruction materials or woody debris related to dam breaching activity.
 The Renewal Corporation will communicate the access status directly with professional outfitters.
 The Renewal Corporation will complete outreach to local recreation groups via social media, newspapers, and other forums reasonably necessary to inform the public of safe access conditions.
+Outreach will also target native Spanish and Hmong speakers through these mechanisms.